scipy-conference/scipy_proceedings/papers/jyotika_singh/jsingh.rst

 These visualizations were produced using pyAudioProcessing and can be produced for any audio signal using the library.

 Impact of cleaning on feature formations for a classification task
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 A spoken location name classification problem was considered for this evaluation.
 The dataset consisted of 23 samples for training per class and 17 samples for testing per class.
-The total number of classes are 2 - london and boston.
-This dataset can be found linked in the project readme of pyAudioProcessing.
-For comparative purposes, the classifier is kept constant at SVM, and the parameter C is chosen based on grid search for each experiment based on best precision, recall and F1.
+The total number of classes is 2 - london and boston.
+This dataset was manually curated and can be found linked in the project readme of pyAudioProcessing.
+For comparative purposes, the classifier is kept constant at SVM, and the parameter C is chosen based on grid search for each experiment based on best precision, recall and F1 score.
 Results in table :ref:`clean` show the impact of applying the low-activity region removal using pyAudioProcessing prior to training the model using MFCC features.

-It can be seen that the accuracies increased when audios were cleaned prior to training the model.
+It can be seen that the accuracies increased when audio samples were cleaned prior to training the model.
-This is specially useful in cases where silence or low-activity regions in the audio do not contribute to the predictions and act as noise in the signal.
+This is especially useful in cases where silence or low-activity regions in the audio do not contribute to the predictions and act as noise in the signal.

 .. table:: Performance comparison on test data between MFCC feature trained model with and without cleaning. :label:`clean`